HomeESA by StateESA Letter Vermont

 What Your Vermont ESA Letter Includes

 Our Vermont-licensed mental health professionals serve renters across the state — from the capital, Montpelier, to its largest city, Burlington, plus Burlington, Montpelier, Rutland and Essex and every community in between.
-Whether you are signing a new lease, renewing an existing one, or moving into student housing, a current letter keeps your housing protections in place.
+Whether you’re signing a new lease, renewing an existing one, or moving into student housing, a current letter keeps your housing protections in place.

 Who Qualifies for an Emotional Support Animal in Vermont?